thomasp85/data_imaginist/content/post/2019-12-13-don-t-be-a-dick.md

 ## A Plea
 I've spend most of my adult life developing software and giving it away for free, no strings attached.
-I try to be a welcominging and helpful part of the community.
+I try to be a welcoming and helpful part of the community.
 Lines has to be drawn though...

-If you support fascism, racism, misogyni, or any of the other ugly heads that bigotry has, either openly or indirectly by voting for the likes of Trump or Johnson, I have a plea for you:
+If you support fascism, racism, misogyny, or any of the other ugly heads that bigotry has, either openly or indirectly by voting for the likes of Trump or Johnson, I have a plea for you: